Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 Skipping Activation Triggers

 A lot of teams jump straight from “new signup” to “retention,” treating everything in between as onboarding’s problem.
-But activation is where the biggest drop-off happens — 40% to 60% of new signups never reach their aha moment — and it’s where behavioral triggers have the highest return on effort.
+But activation is where the biggest drop-off happens — 40% to 60% of new signups never reach their aha moment — and it’s where behavioural triggers have the highest return on effort.

 Drowning Users in Messages